 About

-Located on a geographically and topographically unique belt formed by volcanic activity, the Cappadocia region encompasses the provinces of Nevşehir, Aksaray, Niğde, Kayseri, Kırşehir and Yozgat, although its borders are not quite clear.
-The Ürgüp, Göreme, Avanos, Gülşehir, Ihlara, Derinkuyu and Acıgöl settlements make up so-called “Central Cappadocia”, where the region’s tourism activity is concentrated.
-A volcanic eruption that is estimated to have occurred millions of years ago created this unique natural landscape and its geological formations, created out of lava from the Hasan Mountain, Güllü Mountain and Erciyes Mountain that surround the region, and then carved out and shaped in time by natural forces such as the wind.
+Located on a geographically and topographically unique belt formed by volcanic activity, the Cappadocia region encompasses the provinces of Nevşehir, Aksaray, Niğde, Kayseri, Kırşehir and Yozgat, although its borders are not quite clear. Ürgüp, Göreme, Avanos, Gülşehir, Ihlara, Derinkuyu and Acıgöl, on the other hand, is the region called “Central Cappadocia”, which covers the area where tourism is concentrated and is known for its unique landscape consisting of the surfaces of volcanic rock masses, popularly called “fairy chimneys”.
 The region’s fertile lands and natural shelter have attracted many civilizations throughout history, ensuring a cultural richness that complements its natural beauty.

 Located in the heart of Cappadocia, Mustafapaşa (Sinasos) is one of the best preserved settlements in the region, which continues to exist as a unique village of historical buildings that are in exceptional harmony with the environment.
 Mustafapaşa may be perceived as a “small Anatolian town” when viewed on the map, but emerges as a remarkable place with a rich history as you delve deeper.
 This impressive settlement, located approximately 30 km southeast of Nevşehir and approximately 5 km south of Ürgüp, has been smiled upon by nature, which has gifted it with a dazzling beauty, and its historical and cultural riches make it even more special.
 With the population exchange that took place under the Treaty of Lausanne (1923), some 600 Greek families who made up the majority of the village population at the time, migrated to Greece, while around 300 Muslim Turkish families were forced to migrate from Thessaloniki and were relocated to Mustafapaşa.